sathyapulse/angular-recorder/README.md

 - `recorder.startRecording()`: starts audio recording, might request permission if the user is yet to grant permission to the application.
 - `recorder.stopRecording()`: stops an ongoing recording and sets the audio model.
 - `recorder.playbackRecording()`: Plays the recorded message if available.
+- `recorder.playbackPause()`: Pauses the playback of recorded message.
+- `recorder.playbackResume()`: Resumes a paused playback of recorded message.
 - `recorder.save()`: Triggers download of the recorded audio file.
+- `(object) recorder.status`: A read-only object with status of the record controller.
+The fields in the status object are:
-- `(boolean) recorder.status.isRecording`: variable indicating if audio record is in progress.
+    - `(boolean) isRecording`: variable indicating if audio record is in progress.
+    - `(boolean|null) isDenied`: variable indicating if the permission to use audio device was denied.
+This is set to `null` when permission is yet to be requested.
+    - `(boolean) isPlaying`: variable indicating if playback is in progress.
+    - `(boolean) isPaused`: variable indicating if playback is in Paused.
+    - `(boolean) isStopped`: variable indicating if playback has ended or stopped.
+    - `(enum) playback`: variable indicating status of playback (0 = stopped, 1 = playing, 2 = paused).
 - `(boolean) recorder.isHtml5()`: indicates if HTML5 recording is being used.
-- `(boolean | null) recorder.isDenied`: variable indicating if the permission to use audio device was denied.
-This is set to `null` when permission is yet to be requested.
 - `(long) recorder.elapsedTime` : The total time elapsed so far while recording, updated every second.
 - `(boolean) recorder.isAvailable`: variable indicating if audio recording is available.
+- `(Media | HTMLAudioElement) recorder.getAudioPlayer()`: returns the underlying audio player.

 ### Directive `ngAudioRecorderAnalyzer`